Skip to contents

 Longer epochs, such as 30 or 60 seconds, do not have this problem and are therefore easier to use without bout detection.

 The epoch length in GGIR is by default 5 seconds, and can be set as the first value of the vector specified by parameter windowsizes.
-Although we discuss epoch length here in the context of MVPA, please note that epoch length influences many of the outcomes by GGIR.
+Although we discuss epoch length here in the context of MVPA, please note that epoch length influences many of the outcomes by GGIR such as sleep analysis.
+GGIR part 5 offers the option to aggregate the time series to a 1 minute epoch length in order to do physical activity research at 1 minute resolution while leaving the sleep detection that relies on a shorter epoch length untouched (see parameter part5_agg2_60seconds=TRUE).

 Bout detection

-A bout is a time segment that meets specific temporal criteria and has frequently been used in the physical activity research.
+Behavioural bouts have been used frequently and are defined as sustained time spent ina behavioural class while adhering to specific temporal criteria.
 GGIR facilitates processing data both with and without accounting for bouts.
 The motivation to look for bouts can be one of the following:

 • With the idea that only behaviour with a certain minimum duration contributes to certain physiological benefits.